History

 2015

 After a campaign costing £275,000, a special celebration evening was held to mark the Wurlitzer’s rebirth at Troxy.
-The same year, The Prince of Wales attended a Business In The Community event here.
-Our owners Deepak and Mohit Sharma welcomed HRH on his arrival and were commended for their preservation of the building and work done to keep it as a space that can be enjoyed by the public.
+The same year, King Charles III attended a Business In The Community event here.
+Our owners Deepak and Mohit Sharma welcomed HRH on his arrival, and were commended for their preservation of the building and work done to keep it as a space that can be enjoyed by the public.

 2015

-Red Bull Studios London brought music duo Disclosure to Troxy to perform their new album Caracal for the first time to a UK audience.
-We opened our doors to a full capacity crowd of 3,100 Disclosure fans, all of whom won their tickets by Tweeting the hashtag #DisclosureFace to @RedBullUK.
+Red Bull Studios London brought music duo Disclosure to Troxy to perform their new album Caracal to a UK audience for the first time.
+We opened our doors to a full capacity crowd of 3,100 Disclosure fans, all of whom won their tickets by tweeting the hashtag #DisclosureFace to @RedBullUK.

 2016